Myrddin-Wyllt/DarkIce/README.md

 + Cleaned some typos in CSS and gtkrc files
 + xfwm theme now integrated and included
 + xfwm title text shadow frame added and title text recolored for further contrast improvements
++ Changed switch on/off to 0/1 and added gradients
++ Halved the size of the slider for better GTK+ 3.20 compatibility